bsc it course

 • The role of a data analyst is exactly this.

-• They analyse and interpret data for an organisation, which is then used to make important business decisions.
+• They analyse and interpret data for an organisation, which is used to make important business decisions.

 3. Software Development